Ford GT40: Racing

-The Mk IV was built around a reinforced J chassis powered by the same 7.0 L engine as the Mk II.
-Excluding the engine, gearbox, some suspension parts and the brakes from the Mk II, the Mk IV was totally different from other GT40s, using a specific, all-new chassis and bodywork.
-It was undoubtedly the most radical and American variant of all the GT40s over the years.
+The Mk IV was built around a reinforced J chassis powered by the same 7.0-liter engine as the Mk II.
+The Mk IV used the engine, gearbox, some suspension parts and the brakes from the Mk II, but used a specific, all-new chassis and bodywork.
+Looking completely different from the Marks I through III, it was also the most American variant of all the GT40s.
 As a direct result of the Miles accident, the team installed a NASCAR-style steel-tube roll cage in the Mk IV, which made it much safer, but the roll cage was so heavy that it negated most of the weight saving of the then-highly advanced, radically innovative honeycomb-panel construction.
 The Mk IV had a long, streamlined shape, which gave it exceptional top speed, crucial to do well at Le Mans (a circuit made up predominantly of straight roads connecting tight corners)—the race it was ultimately built for.
 A 2-speed automatic gearbox was tried, but during the extensive testing of the J-car chassis in 1966 and 1967, it was decided that the 4-speed from the Mk II would be retained.

 In 1966 and early 1967, Ford's R&D department in Detroit developed a test rig to simulate circuit laps; the rig was programmed to accurately mimic the characteristics of the target circuit.
 The Mk IV design was revised based on weeks of simulated Le Mans laps.
-This was an early example of the now-common practice of using test rigs for Formula One and Le Mans vehicle protoyping.
+This was an early example of the now-common practice of using test rigs for Formula One and Le Mans vehicle prototyping.

 Thanks to its streamlined aerodynamics, the car proved to be fastest in the field at Le Mans in 1967, achieving 213 mph on the 3.6-mile Mulsanne Straight.

 Dan Gurney, who was 6 feet 4 inches tall, requested a bubble-shaped bodywork extension over the driver's seat to accommodate him.
 Gurney also complained about the weight of the Mk IV, which was 600 lb more than the Ferrari 330 P4, and, combined with its higher speed, put more stress on its brakes.
 During practice at Le Mans in 1967, in an effort to preserve the brakes, Gurney developed a strategy (also adopted by co-driver A.J.
 Foyt who had just won the 1967 Indianapolis 500) of backing completely off the throttle several hundred yards before the approach to the Mulsanne hairpin and virtually coasting into the braking area.
 This technique saved the brakes, but the resulting increase in the car's recorded lap times during practice led to mistaken speculation within the Ford team that Gurney and Foyt, in an effort to compromise on chassis settings, had hopelessly "dialed out" their car - despite Gurney having been the fastest GT40 pilot in the 1966 practice and race.
 Also, Gurney was developing his own Eagle V12 F1 car with which he would win the 1967 Belgian Grand Prix the very next weekend.